 All persons who are part of administering the election can include themselves in this process.
 By doing so, you will establish an clear information flow in case of emergency and avoid unnecessary chaos or a vacuum of responsibilities which will lead to even more mistakes.

-POLYAS-Tip: Minimize foreseeable risks in an election by using online voting!
+POLYAS-Tip: Minimize foreseeable risks in an election by using online voting.
 Taking advantage of online voting will simplify the administration of your organization's next election.
-Get more info today and contact our digital election experts!
+Get started today >

 Make the contingency plan accessible to everyone